gmcclelland90/FAP/docs/upgrade-plan-linqtowmi.md

 ### Phase 2: System Information Migration (Week 2)

 #### 2.1 Update SystemInfo Class
+Status: ✅ Completed. `SystemInfo` uses `System.Management` and preserves public API used by `CompareVerb`.
 Notes:
 - Keep method names and return types to avoid changes in `CompareVerb`.
 - Use `ManagementObjectSearcher` with simple SELECT statements; wrap in `Task.Run` if keeping async patterns.